montreeklim/synergy_wind_solar/README.md

 # Synergy between wind and solar in energy generation with chance-constrained models

+This project is based on the paper Synergy between wind and solar in energy generation with chance-constrained models.

-This project provides a framework for quantifying the synergistic effects of combining wind and solar power generation.
+We provide a framework for quantifying the synergistic effects of combining wind and solar power generation.
 The goal is to analyze how a mixed portfolio of these intermittent renewable sources can lead to a more stable and reliable aggregate power output.

 We provide code to calculate a **synergy ratio** based on time-series generation data.